Fall2023-CS4090-Group-2/capstone-project-2023/README.md

 Your goal is to obtain the highest possible score before you lose all of your health.
 Boulders will move towards you at a speed determined by the difficulty you chose on the main menu screen.
-Answer the question on the right of the screen to receive bullets.
+Answer the question on the right of the screen to receive pickaxes.
-Move Joe Miner around to avoid the boulders or destroy them with your bullets to increase your score.
+Move Joe Miner around to avoid the boulders or destroy them with your pickaxes to increase your score.
-Your `Health` , `Score` , and `Bullets` are displayed at the top left of your screen.
+Your `Health` , `Score` , and `Pickaxes` are displayed at the top left of your screen.

 ![image](https://github.com/Fall2023-CS4090-Group-2/capstone-project-2023/assets/103133688/fdacc10d-deb3-4485-ac19-26de899af847)